usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 generally must conform to WCAG 2.1 Level AA.
 The Department understands that social media platforms often make available certain accessibility features like the ability to add captions or alt text.
-It is the public entity’s responsibility to use these features when it makes web content available on social media platforms.
-112 For example, if a public entity posts an image to a social media platform that allows users to include alt text, the public entity needs to ensure that appropriate alt text accompanies that image so that screen-reader users can access the information.
+It is the public entity’s responsibility to use these features when it makes web content available on social media platforms. {% fn 112 %} For example, if a public entity posts an image to a social media platform that allows users to include alt text, the public entity needs to ensure that appropriate alt text accompanies that image so that screen-reader users can access the information.